Photographers of the American Civil War: Bierstadt Brothers

 The Bierstadt Brothers consisted of Edward (1824–1906), Charles (1828–1903) and Albert Bierstadt (1830–1902) who immigrated with their parents to New Bedford, Massachusetts in 1831 from Solingen, Germany.
 The Bierstadt brothers opened a photographic gallery in New Bedford which they operated from 1859 to about 1867.
 Albert seems to have been the driving force behind the brothers' Civil War images.
 He and his friend Emanuel Leutze obtained passes in October 1861 from Gen. Winfield Scott to travel, photograph and sketch along the Potomac River outside of Washington, D.C.
-They took 19 stereoview photographs of war-time Washington DC and its nearby defenses.
+They took 19 stereoview photographs of war-time Washington, D.C., and its nearby defenses.
 The photographs of defenses showed Union pickets near Lewinsville, Virginia and scenes at Camp Griffin, which was near Lewinsville.
 Troops photographed include the 43rd Regiment New York Volunteers and the 49th Regiment Pennsylvania Volunteers.
 These images were published by the Bierstadt Brothers in New Bedford, Massachusetts.
 Edward ran a temporary studio in Langley near the 43rd New York's quarters at Camp Griffin.
 There he joined other photographers, including George Houghton, who took some iconic photographs of the Vermont Brigade in Northern Virginia.
-Washington, DC was not the brothers' only foray into Civil War photography.
+Washington, D.C., was not the brothers' only foray into Civil War photography.
 They published 8 views of the Metropolitan (Sanitary) Fair that took place in New York City in April 1864.
 Albert Bierstadt had an exhibit at the fair featuring Native American culture.
 After the partnership broke up around 1867 Albert pursued his career as an artist and became a member of the Hudson River school of artists.
 He is best known for his dramatic paintings of the Western United States.
 Edward and Charles continued independent careers as photographers.